mgmwerx/2019-Coding-Sprint/README.md

 ### Scrapers

+Will operate a python application that load from a local config file.

+1. On boot, the config options will load from a static file
+2. On itnerval, the scraper will perform the scraping
+3. After all sites are scraped, the object of calendar items are passed to Core Engine

 ### Core Engine

 To receive the scraper work at a common interface.

 To provide [Object-Relational Mapping](https://en.wikipedia.org/wiki/Object-relational_mapping)
+1. Detect updates
+2. Detect duplicate sources

 ### Database